doandangkhoa/learning_notes/labs/hackthebox/bumblebee/bumblebee.md

 ![alt text](assets/image-14.png)

 ### 10. What was the size in bytes of the database backup as stated by access.log?
+in the previous picture, take a look at the last element, this is the size in bytes of the database backup

 ANS: 34707